varshitha1983/Time-Series-Anomaly-Detection-in-Healthcare/README.md

 3. report : Contains documentation on our project
 4. TSADH : Contains code using LSTM Autoencoders
 5. autoencoders : Contains code using Standard Autoencoders
+6. README.md: Project overview and instructions (this file).
 ---

 ## **Training Results**